 Faculty affiliated with CPIP can submit and run their grants through the center.
 When you choose to run your grants through CPIP, staff in the School of Social Sciences are assigned to carry out the pre-award and post-award administration of your grant.
 For more information, contact one of CPIP's co-directors.

-CPIP is offering incentive grants of up to $15K each to CPIP faculty affiliate teams pursuing multidisciplinary research.
-Projects should address a topic broadly relevant to population, inequality, and/or policy, include faculty from two or more departments, and aim to develop a research proposal for submission to an external funder.
+CPIP is offering incentive grants of up to $15,000 to CPIP faculty affiliate teams pursuing multidisciplinary research.
+Projects should address a topic broadly relevant to population, inequality, and/or policy, include faculty from two or more departments, and aim to develop one or more research proposals for submission to an external funder totaling at least $200,000.
+Applications are accepted on a rolling basis.
 For full consideration, teams should submit proposals as described here.

 Research Data Center (RDC)

 CPIP can fund 3 seats per year for 3 years with UCI's branch of the California Federal Statistical Research Data Center (RDC).
 The RDC is a partnership between UCI's School of Social Sciences and the U.S. Census Bureau.
 The on-campus site allows approved UCI and other researchers access to confidential Census data and other federal statistics that are central to high-quality research in economics, sociology, health services, public health, transportation, law, business, and more.

 CPIP offers free statistical consulting through Biostatistics, Epidemiology and Research Design (BERD), up to $800 (typically 8 hours of consulting time).
 Several CPIP affiliates have found BERD quite useful in improving their research paper and/or grant proposal.
 BERD supports researchers on all types of projects, including for population-based studies.
 Longer-term support for statistical consulting may also be available for large multidisciplinary grant proposals.
 Please submit a request and explanation of your need for these services to the co-directors.